onekey-sec/ubi_reader/README.md

 The script accepts a file with UBI or UBIFS data in it, so should work with a NAND dump.
 It will search for the first occurance of UBI or UBIFS data and treat it as a UBIFS.
-To list files supply the path to list (-P, --Path), e.g. "-P /" to list the filesystems root directory.
-To copy a file from the filesystem to a local directory supply the source path (-C, --Copy) and the destination path (-D, --CopyDestination), e.g. -C /etc/passwd -D . (extract /etc/passwd from the UBIFS image and copy it to local directory).
+To list files supply the path to list (-P, --path), e.g. "-P /" to list the filesystems root directory.
+To copy a file from the filesystem to a local directory supply the source path (-C, --copy) and the destination path (-D, --copy-dest), e.g. -C /etc/passwd -D . (extract /etc/passwd from the UBIFS image and copy it to local directory).